 Our band has worked with ben on two records, and we couldn’t be happier with our finished products.
 He Is a consummate professional, a very hard worker, and a good friend to have manning the board in the studio.
 He is encouraging to the artists and wildly creative, and I would and do recommend him to any of my musical friends in Atlanta and abroad.

 I didn't know how truly lucky I was when Ben approached us (Nikki & the Phantom Callers) about recording an album with him.
 He's very easy and fun to work with, has great production instincts, and so knowledgeable; it brought out the best in all of us.
 This is the happiest I've ever been with a recording experience, as well as the final product.

 Q: Tell us about a project you worked on you are especially proud of and why.
 What was your role?

 A: Deerhunter's "Why Hasn't Everything Already Disappeared".
 I came on in the final third of the making of this record as a engineer/producer and, ultimately, mixer.
 I was lucky to be working with a group of such gifted and daring creative people who pushed me further than anyone else had before.
-I'd never worked in a less structured studio process and that record would not have happened any other way.
+I'd never worked in a less structured studio process and that record would not have come to fruition any other way.
 Totally eliminating boundaries opened the door to a whole different dimension in the band's vocabulary for the record - it was liberating.
-I was just doing my best to keep up with the pace of the session and facilitate ideas, and this is what my role should be!
+I was just doing my best to keep up with the pace of the session, facilitate ideas and help lace them up in the end, and this is what my role should be!